MichaelN20/Life-expectancy-analysis/README.md

 # Life Expectancy Analysis
 ---

+**`Dashboard:`**
 [Tableau Dashboard](https://public.tableau.com/views/AngkaHarapanHidupInternasional/Dashboard1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)

-**`Using SMART framework:`**
+**`SMART framework:`**

-1. **Specific**: Memahami dan menganalisis hubungan antara faktor-faktor tertentu dengan angka harapan hidup, serta mengidentifikasi tren dan pola penting dari tahun 2000 hingga 2015.

-2. **Measurable**:  Variabel-variabel seperti 'Life Expectancy', 'Adult Mortality', 'Alcohol', 'HIV/AIDS', dan lainnya akan dianalisis secara rinci.
-Metrik pengukuran melibatkan perhitungan statistik deskriptif, korelasi antar variabel, dan visualisasi grafis untuk memberikan wawasan yang jelas.

-3. **Achievable**: Melakukan analisis terhadap data mengenai harapan hidup dan faktor-faktor kesehatan lainnya untuk melihat hubungan antar variabel.

-4. **Relevant**:  Analisis yang dilakukan akan memberikan pemahaman mendalam tentang perubahan dalam 15 tahun (2000-2015).

-5. **Time-Bound**: Insight didapatkan setelah seminggu analisis dimulai.
+1. **Specific**: Understanding and analyzing the relationship between specific factors and life expectancy, as well as identifying significant trends and patterns from 2000 to 2015.

+2. **Measurable**: Variables such as 'Life Expectancy,' 'Adult Mortality,' 'Alcohol,' 'HIV/AIDS,' and others will be thoroughly analyzed.
+Measurement metrics involve descriptive statistical calculations, correlation between variables, and graphical visualization to provide clear insights.

+3. **Achievable**: Conducting analysis on data regarding life expectancy and other health factors to observe the relationships between variables.

+4. **Relevant**: The analysis conducted will provide a deep understanding of changes over 15 years (2000-2015).

+5. **Time-Bound**: Insights will be obtained after a week of initiating the analysis.

 **`Problem statement:`**

-Tujuan akhirnya adalah untuk dapat memahami faktor-faktor yang memberikan dampak terbesar (pola hidup, penyakit, angka kematian, dll) terhadap harapan hidup seseorang.
-Hal ini dapat dicapai dengan melakukan analisis dan pehaman akan segala jenis variable terkait faktor kesehatan dan harapan hidup melalui data dari proyeksi 15 tahun (2000-2015).

-🍽️ **Objective:** Leverage Zomato data to partner with top-rated restaurants across cities and maximize ROI.
+The ultimate goal is to understand the factors that have the greatest impact (lifestyle patterns, diseases, mortality rates, etc.) on an individual's life expectancy.
+This can be achieved by analyzing and understanding all types of variables related to health factors and life expectancy through data spanning 15 years (2000-2015).

+**`Objective:`**
+To understand and analyze the relationship between specific factors and life expectancy, as well as identifying trends and significant patterns from 2000 to 2015.

+**`Goals:`**
-Goals: Diverse Partnerships: Collaborate with varied restaurant types across different cities.
+1. Diverse Partnerships: Collaborate with various types of restaurants in different cities.

-Data-Driven Insights: Use Zomato's database to gauge customer preferences and restaurant features.
+2. Data-Driven Insights: Utilize the Zomato database to assess customer preferences and restaurant features.

-Quality Focus: Prioritize higher-rated restaurants to ensure quality and appeal and follow the trends of each city.
+3. Quality Focus: Prioritize high-rated restaurants to ensure quality and attraction, and follow trends in each city.

-Timely Execution: Complete analysis by next week.
-Secure partnerships within a month.
+4. Timely Execution: Complete the analysis within a week.
+Establish partnerships within a month.

-📈 **Tools:**
+**`Tools:`**

-Analysis: Python, Numpy, Pandas, Scipy
+- Analysis: Python, Numpy, Pandas, Scipy

-Visualization: Matplotlib, Seaborn
+- Visualization: Matplotlib, Seaborn